anocaj/reporting-system/README.md

 - API: [NestJs](https://nestjs.com/)
 - Due to time limitations I decided to not use a database but instead load the testdata in memory.
 This means that the changes get not persisted after shutting down the api server.

+# Implementation Details

+- Block Item:
+  - UI: Will change the Report State from "Open" to "Blocked"
+  - API: Will replace the respective item in memory with the new state
+- Resolve Item:
+  - UI: Will be removed from the List
+  - API: Will replace the respective item in memory with the new state
+- API: get `api/reports` will return all reports with resolved items filtered out.
+(Filter parameter was not implemented due to time constraint )

 ## Run the Application

 1. Run `npm install`